 According to Oracle, they patched the flaw for all customers within 24 hours of getting informed by Wiz.
 However, Elad Gabay, Wiz’s senior software engineer, said that before patching, an attacker might have leveraged the vulnerability to target all OCI users.

 “The attacker might have read from or written to any attached or unattached storage volumes allowing multi–attachment provided he had its OCID (Oracle Cloud Identifier).
-Thus, it might have allowed exfiltration of sensitive data or initiation of destructive attacks by executable file manipulation.”
+Thus, it might have allowed exfiltration of sensitive data or the initiation of destructive attacks by executable file manipulation.”

 The Wiz advisory states that the potential attacks resulting from a hacker aware of the flaw included cross–tenant access and privilege escalation.